AndrejNasteski/MachineVision/README.md

 Image Classification using Siamese Network

 The goal is to identify and classify images of potato plant leaves.
-There are 3 categories of leaves: Healty potato plant leaves, potato leaves with early blight and potato leaves with late blight.
+There are 3 categories of leaves: Healthy potato plant leaves, potato leaves with early blight and potato leaves with late blight.

 Considering that the dataset of images is relatively small (50 images for each class), a classic deep neural network would not perform very well.
 Instead, the idea is to build a model that only predicts if both samples from a pair of images are from the same class or not.
 For that task we used the siamese network model.